DJDanl/cpp-docs.pt-br/docs/standard-library/char-traits-struct.md

 ### <a name="return-value"></a>Valor retornado

-A segunda função de membro retorna um ponteiro para a cadeia de caracteres cujos primeiros elementos *_Num* foram atribuídos a valores de *_CharFrom*.
+A segunda função do membro retorna um ponteiro para a seqüência cujos primeiros elementos *_Num* foram atribuídos valores de *_CharFrom*.

 ### <a name="example"></a>Exemplo